Day 4 of our 30-day nutrition challenge is to check you’re eating enough protein. Protein:

 Protein is made up of 22 amino acids, 9 of which are essential meaning we can’t make them so should get them from our diet.
 Meat, fish, dairy, eggs, soy, quinoa are all complete sources of protein (they each have the 9 essential amino acids).
 Nuts, seeds, peas, beans, lentils, grains are incomplete sources of protein but when combining at least two of these sources you get complete protein (also explained in our Bitesize Basics webinar).

 Red meat is a good source of B12 and iron.
 It should preferably be lean to reduce the amount of saturated fat and eaten less than twice a week.
-The advice is also to reduce processed meats (bacon, sausages, salami, pate, prepacked ham etc..).
+The advice is also to reduce processed meats (bacon, salami, pate, prepacked ham etc..).

 Eggs are an excellent source of protein, vitamins D, A, B2, B12, folate and iodine and although there are no guidelines for frequency we suggest approx 6 per week.
 The advice to exclude eggs from your diet if you have high cholesterol is no longer valid.

 Beans, lentils, peas are good sources of protein, fibre, vitamins and minerals and are low in fat.
 Pulses can be added to soups, casseroles, bolognaise dishes to reduce the animal protein content, whilst reducing the cost of the meal and fat content.
 3 heaped tablespoons (80g) counts as one of your 5-a-day.
-Nuts are good sources of protein but are high in fat so suggest no more than a handful per day.
+Nuts are good sources of protein but are high in fat so suggest no more than one handful per day.

 How much protein?